Battle of Shusha (1992): Preparation

-Planning for the military operation began under the auspices of Colonel-General Gurgen Dalibaltayan with guidance from Arkady Ter-Tadevosyan.
-All military factors were in favor of the Azerbaijani Army.
-The Azerbaijanis had advantage in terms of the quantity and the quality of military equipment; they held numerical superiority and the high ground and, due to the strategic position of Shusha, the town could be easily defended.
-Therefore, direct attack by was not a viable option for Dalibaltayan.
-Furthermore, according to military conventions and practices, for the operation to be successful, the attacking party should outnumber the defenders by at least 3 – 4 times (even more when attacking an elevation), while the NKR Detachments simply did not have such manpower at the time.
-Instead, in conjunction with the commander who would lead the troops into Shusha, Arkady "Komandos" Ter-Tadevosyan, they devised a strategy of launching several diversionary attacks against the adjacent villages to draw out the town's defenders.
-In the meantime, the forces would encircle and cut off the town from further reinforcements.
+Colonel-General Gurgen Dalibaltayan, along with Arkady Ter-Tadevosyan, led the planning for the seizure of Shusha.
+All military factors favored the Azerbaijan army.
+The Azerbaijanis held advantage in terms of both quantity and the quality of military equipment; they held a numerical superiority and the high ground.
+The strategic heights commanded by Shusha meant the town could be more easily defended.
+Dalibaltayan, therefore, ruled out a direct frontal assault.
+Furthermore, according to military conventions and practices, for the operation to be successful, the attacking party should outnumber the defenders by at least a 3:1 ratio (even more when attacking an above-elevation target), while the NKR detachments simply did not have such manpower at the time.
+Instead, in conjunction with Ter-Tadevosyan (known among his troops as Komandos), who was tasked to lead the assault, they devised a strategy of launching several diversionary attacks against the adjacent villages to draw out the town's defenders.
+In the meantime, their forces would encircle and cut off the town from further reinforcements.

 Order of battle

-The plan was put together in March – April 1992, after the intelligence data about the location, positions and the number of the rival forces had been finalized.
-By the commission of L. Martirosov, a model of Shusha area was made, enabling the commanders to define their actions and directions.
+The plan was put together in March–April 1992, after intelligence on the location, positions and the number of the rival forces had been collected.
+L. Martirosov had a mock-up of Shusha area made, enabling the commanders to outline their actions and directions.
 The plan was developed in top secrecy.
-On April 28 the main directions of the operation, the commanders, the resources at hand were finalized and defined.
+On 28 April the main directions of the operation, the commanders, the resources at hand were finalized.

-The military order of Shusha seizure was signed on May 4, 1992, with the following details:
+The plan of attack was signed off on 4 May 1992.
+In its final form, it defined its objects accordingly: